lab1092/blender-manual_ja/manual/rigging/armatures/bones.rst

 However, if the chain has an influence on objects rather than geometry, the segments' orientation is not taken in account (details are explained in the :doc:`skinning part </rigging/skinning>`).

-When not visualized as :guilabel:`B-Bone` s, bones are always shown as rigid sticks, *even though the bone segments are still present and effective* (see :doc:`skinning to ObData </rigging/skinning/obdata>`).
+When not visualized as *B-Bone* s, bones are always shown as rigid sticks, *even though the bone segments are still present and effective* (see :doc:`skinning to ObData </rigging/skinning/obdata>`).

-This means that even in e.g. :guilabel:`Octahedron` visualization, if some bones in a chain have several segments, they will nonetheless smoothly deform their geometry...
+This means that even in e.g. *Octahedron* visualization, if some bones in a chain have several segments, they will nonetheless smoothly deform their geometry...